 "Other graded activities" include your scores on 5 writing assignments and the Sapling Learning (SL) problem sets.
 A problem set will be assigned for each chapter covered and I expect to cover 20 chapters this semester.
-You will have at least 3 days to complete each SL problem set and all SL problem sets must be completed on time.
+You will have about 5 days to complete each SL problem set and all SL problem sets must be completed on time.
 I will, however, drop your lowest score which means that you can miss one SL assignment without penalty, regardless of your excuse.
 The SL problem sets and the writing assignments (i.e. 24 total assignments) will be averaged together to generate your "other graded activities" grade.

 "In-class polls" will be conducted during each lecture by using the response system known as Poll Everywhere.
 Participation requires that you have access to a cell phone texting plan or a device that can logon to the University's Wi-Fi (e.g. tablet, laptop).
 Prior to our first poll you must register your device with Poll Everywhere (PE).
 Registration instructions and other FAQ can be found by following this link: http://help.unc.edu/help/poll-everywhere-faq/.
 If you do not register properly, then your polls will not be counted.
-Please verify that you have registered correctly (see the PE FAQ for more info).
-If you have not used PE in a course since Fall 2012, then you will need to edit your registration information.
+Even if you have an existing PE account, you will probably need to edit your registration information as noted in the given link.
 An explanation of how the polls will be graded can be found on p.
 6 of the syllabus.

-Exam Format: There will be two mid-term exams given during the semester (September 18th and October 30th) and a cumulative final exam (December 11th @ 12pm).
+Exam Format: There will be two mid-term exams given during the semester (February 14th and March 28th) and a cumulative final exam (May 5th @ 8am).
 Each exam will cover material presented in class and during your recitation, readings and videos scheduled outside of class, SL assignments, and suggested problems from the textbook.
 The exam format will be provided in the class prior to a given exam.
 You should bring a #2 pencil, your UNC ID, and a basic calculator with you to each exam.
 Students that arrive more than 15 minutes late for an exam will not be permitted to take the exam.
 A 1.5 hour review session will be held one evening during the week of the exam.
 I will consult with the TA's, and, based on their feedback, determine what material needs to be covered during the review session.
 The time and location of these meetings will appear in Sakai.

-Recitation Information: Students in ECON 101-007 must be enrolled in a recitation designated Section 7XX.
+Recitation Information: Students in ECON 101-006 must be enrolled in a recitation designated Section 6XX.
 Recitation presents an opportunity for you to put in more practice time and review any concepts that are unclear.
 Generally, I will have a few problems or an activity for you to do during your recitation.
 However, part of each recitation can also be dedicated to addressing any questions you may have from the regularly scheduled class meeting or from the self-assessment materials.
 Recitation attendance is highly recommended and any material covered during recitation may appear on your exams.